Dinamiko/dk-pdf/readme.txt

 * Disable PDF button in posts using a checkbox.

 = Addons =
-* <a href="http://codecanyon.net/item/dk-pdf-generator/13530581" target="_blank">DK PDF Generator</a> allows creating PDF documents with your selected WordPress content.
+* <a href="http://codecanyon.net/item/dk-pdf-generator/13530581" target="_blank">DK PDF Generator</a> allows creating PDF documents with your selected WordPress content, also allows adding a Cover and a Table of contents.

 = Demo =